jamuraa/unsilent-attendant/README.md

 A player can be dropped at any time by clicking on their name in the list.
 The drop will be announced in the registration chat.

+## Author Statement

+I wrote Unsilent Attendant to help me run pauper tournaments (only commons allowed) every week that I've been running for about two years on [PDCMagic](http://pdcmagic.com).
+I ran SPDC using it for about two years, and created it out of a need to simplify the process.

+If you have trouble using Unsilent Attendant, feel free to email me at jamuraa@base0.net - I can answer questions or help out.

 ## License

 Unsilent Attendant is BSD licensed.
 The license is at the beginning of the unsilent-attendant.au3 file.